SkrskrZhang/GlobalLakePBExpansion/README.md

-# Lake-Specific-Phytoplankton-Responses-Worldwide
+# GlobalLakePBExpansion

 This repository contains the code used to generate the main results of the manuscript:

 **Zhang et al.**
-*Nutrient enrichment drives sigmoidal transitions in phytoplankton sensitivity to nutrients and temperature across global lakes*
+*Latitudinal asymmetry in lake distribution may accelerate phytoplankton blooms in a warming climate*

 ---

 ## 📊 Repository Structure

+- `mu_figs/`
+  Scripts for generating figures presented in the main text.

-- `figs/`
+- `mu_figs_si/`
-  Contains scripts used to generate all figures presented in the main text and Supplementary Information.
+  Scripts for generating figures in the Supplementary Information.

-- `data/`
+- `open_source_dataset/`
-  Contains water quality dataset used for analysis.
+  Open-access water quality datasets used in this study, including:

-- `results/`
-  Posterior samples (MCMC chains) generated from the Bayesian hierarchical models.
+  - Global lake water quality data
+  - Lake water quality data from China

 ---